Crusader tank: North Africa

 As part of British deception operations, Crusaders could be issued with "Sunshade", which was a metal framework with canvas covering that disguised the tank as a lorry to German aerial reconnaissance.
 Dummy tanks were also deployed.

-Later in the campaign, shipping was improved, Nuffield put an engineering team in Egypt, and crews were better at preventing problems, but the reputation of the Crusader could not recover.
+Later in the campaign, shipping was improved, Nuffield put an engineering team in Egypt, and crews were better at preventing problems but the reputation of the Crusader could not recover.

 After Montgomery took over command, the imbalance between British and German armour was redressed by better control and the addition of more American-supplied Grant and Sherman tanks.
 The Crusader was replaced in the main line of battle and used for "light squadrons" trying to flank the enemy when it engaged the heavier units.
-The Australian 9th Infantry Division operated Crusaders for reconnaissance and liaison.
+The 9th Australian Infantry Division operated Crusaders for reconnaissance and liaison.

-The British 1st Army landed as part of the Allied operations in Tunisia; some of its units were using the Crusader and these saw action from 24 November.
+The First Army landed as part of the Tunisia campaign; some of its units were using the Crusader and these saw action from 24 November.
 These were not solely Crusader regiments, but mixed Crusader and Valentine tanks; within each squadron, two troops were Crusader IIIs, and there were Crusader II CSs attached to the Squadron HQ.
 These units of the 26th Armoured Brigade were used as an independent armoured column, "Blade Force", with the 78th Infantry Division.
 The operations of Blade Force were on terrain different from the desert of the earlier campaigns, and the fighting took place with smaller numbers of vehicles.
 These actions were similar to what would be seen later in Europe.

-The 1st Army converted to Shermans during the Tunisia campaign, but Crusaders remained in use with the 8th for longer.
-The last major actions for Crusaders were the Battle of the Mareth Line and the Battle of Wadi Akarit.
-The North Africa campaign finished shortly after.
+The 1st Army converted to Shermans during the Tunisia campaign, but Crusaders remained in use with the Eighth Army for longer.
+The Crusaders saw out the rest of the North Africa campaign, taking part at the Battle of the Mareth Line and the Battle of Wadi Akarit.
+Their last actions were Operation Vulcan and Operation Strike which saw the total defeat of the Axis in Tunisia.